gucci-j/llm-cva/README.md

-An Empirical Study on Cross-lingual Vocabulary Adaptation for Efficient Generative LLM Inference
+An Empirical Study on Cross-lingual Vocabulary Adaptation for Efficient Language Model Inference
 ===

-This is the official code for the paper titled "[An Empirical Study on Cross-lingual Vocabulary Adaptation for Efficient Generative LLM Inference](https://arxiv.org/abs/2402.10712)."
+This is the official code for the paper titled "[An Empirical Study on Cross-lingual Vocabulary Adaptation for Efficient Language Model Inference](https://arxiv.org/abs/2402.10712)" (EMNLP 2024 Findings).
 For reproduction, please refer to [Reproduction](#reproduction).

 ## Requirements
 * Python 3.10 or later